 - Top shares for 2020

-Matthew Dumigan owns shares in boohoo group.
-The Motley Fool UK has recommended boohoo group, GlaxoSmithKline, Imperial Brands, and Just Eat Takeaway.com N.V.
+Matthew Dumigan owns shares of boohoo group.
+The Motley Fool UK has recommended ASOS, boohoo group, and Unilever.
 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.

 Motley Fool UK 2020